We provide patients with state-of-the-art diagnosis and treatment options for Meniere's disease.

 Sometimes an injection of a steroid through the eardrum after it is numbed will temporarily settle down a period of increased Meniere’s activity.
 This can be done in our office by your ENT specialist.

 Another type of injection performed in the office is called a Gentamicin injection (“gent injections”), which is used to chemically destroy the inner ear.
 Gentamicin is a strong antibiotic given through an IV that is used for patients who have life-threatening infections.
-This antibiotic has a side effect known as ototoxicity (poisonous to the ear), but this side effect has been found to be helpful in Meniere’s patients when it is injected directly through the numbed eardrum and allowed to travel into the inner ear structures of the Meniere’s patient’s ear.
+This antibiotic has a side effect known as ototoxicity (poisonous to the ear), but this side effect has been found to be helpful in Meniere’s patients when it is injected directly through the numbed eardrum and allowed to travel into the inner ear structure.
 Some patients require numerous gent injections over a period of many weeks or months, and frequently, a severe attack occurs as a result of the inner ear “dying off,” which is the intended goal of the treatment.
 The gent injections will not improve hearing, tinnitus or ear fullness and is intended only to control vertigo.
-Gent injections are not recommended for all Meniere’s patients and if it is recommended in your case you should discuss the pros and cons of this treatment with your physician.
+Gent injections are not recommended for all Meniere’s patients.
+But if it is recommended in your case, you should discuss the pros and cons of this treatment with your physician.

 What if I have Meniere's in both ears?